Are You an Exempt Employee?

-An exempt employee is a worker who is not subject to the minimum wage and overtime requirements of the U.S. Federal Labor Standards Act (FLSA).
-This law mandates that employers must pay most workers, usually referred to as non-exempt employees, the Federal or state minimum wage (whichever is higher).
-They must also compensate them at a rate of at least one and a half times their regular rate of pay for any time worked above 40 hours per week.
+An exempt employee is not subject to the minimum wage and overtime requirements of the U.S. Federal Labor Standards Act (FLSA), as opposed to a non-exempt employee, who is protected by the provisions of that federal law.
+The FLSA mandates that employers must pay most workers the Federal or state minimum wage (whichever is higher).
+They must also compensate them at a rate of at least one and a half times their regular hourly wages for any time worked above 40 hours per week.

 How to Tell If You Are an Exempt Employee

-According to the Wage and Hours Division of the U.S. Department of Labor, only "bona fide [genuine] executive, administrative, professional, computer, and outside sales employees" who meet certain requirements are exempt from minimum wage and overtime requirements.
-Job title alone will not keep you from earning the minimum wage or getting extra money for working more than 40 hours a week.
-Your earnings come into play, and your job duties must meet certain specifications, depending on what type of employee you are.
+According to the Wage and Hours Division of the U.S. Department of Labor, only "bona fide [genuine] executive, administrative, professional, computer, and outside sales employees" who meet certain requirements are exempt from the minimum wage and overtime requirements of the FLSA.
+It's that "bona fide" that stumps some people, including maybe your employer.
+They incorrectly believe that job title alone determines whether a worker is exempt or non-exempt, but earnings and job duties must also come into play.

-Your job title may be "manager, " but you may not meet all the requirements for what the FLSA considers an executive employee.
-If you don't, you may be entitled to overtime pay and the minimum wage.
+Your job title may be "manager, " but if your duties don't meet all the FLSA's requirements for an executive employee, you may be entitled to overtime pay and the minimum wage.
 Ask yourself the following questions:

 - Does your job mostly consist of managing the company or a department?